Call us today on +44 7897 035438

 Either cutting away the areas or endometriosis tissue, or to remove part or all of the organs affected by endometriosis, such as part of your colon, appendix or womb (called a hysterectomy).

-Endometriosis does not directly cause infertility, but it is often associated with difficulties in conceiving with up to 30-50% of women with endometriosis experiencing infertility.
-5
+Endometriosis does not directly cause infertility, but it is often associated with difficulties in conceiving.
+However, even for women with severe endometriosis, natural conception is still possible.

 Laparoscopy surgery has been shown to improve pregnancy rates.
 During the surgery, patches of endometriosis tissues are removed, which allows successful ovulation, fertilisation and/or implantation.